The Sovereign Franchise | Joshua T. Berglan

 Does a partner need to build a new facility?

-No. A partner can begin with an existing classroom, computer lab, library, community hall, training center, church facility, NGO office, school lab, or any safe learning environment.
+No. A partner can begin with an existing classroom, computer lab, library, community hall, training center, church facility, NGO office, school lab, or other safe learning environment.
 The model is designed to use what already exists whenever possible.

 What are the three deployment paths?

-The three deployment paths are Embedded Curriculum Partner, Licensed Media Hub, and Full Sovereign Media Center.
+The three paths are Embedded Curriculum Partner, Licensed Media Hub, and Full Sovereign Media Center.
 Embedded partners bring the curriculum into an existing facility.
 Licensed hubs operate the full model locally.
 Full centers build dedicated infrastructure from the ground up.

 How much does a full hub cost?